By: Daniel Larriviere, MD, JD, FAAN

 - Twitching occurs when a nerve involuntarily fires on a muscle and the result is a visible twitch.
 While not necessarily painful, continuous twitching can be irritating.

-Early symptoms of ALS can vary from person-to-person.
+Early signs of ALS can vary from person-to-person.
 Some may experience impaired speech while others find it difficult to lift a coffee mug.
 When experiencing any of the symptoms listed above, be sure to make an appointment with your doctor.

 For more information about ALS or to make an appointment, visit www.ochsner.org/als or call 504-842-0113.